 We’ll take all your meter readings.

-Your Sales Executive will talk you through your warranties.
-These are your Wain Homes 2-year warranty and NHBC 10-year warranty.
+Your Sales Executive and Site Manager will talk you through your warranties.

-Some good advice: Arrange your telephone connection in advance and let us know your number.
+SOME GOOD ADVICE: Arrange your telephone and broadband connection in advance and let us know your number.

 More Buying Guides